tencent cloud

 Note

-Above is a brief introduction to message publishing and subscription.
-For more information, see GitHub Demo or official RocketMQ documentation.
+The above is a brief introduction to message publishing and subscription.
+For details, see Demo or TDMQ for RocketMQ Official Documentation.

-For message production, a message need to be carried with user-defined properties when constructing the message body.
+For message production, the user-defined properties are required when you construct the message body.

 int totalMessagesToSend = 5;